trentslutzky/trentslutzky/README.md

 ### Hi, I'm Trent 👋

-Mostly write programs for my own use, websites, games, other cool stuff.
+When I'm not working, I write software for fun.
+Websites, games, other cool stuff.

+Proud linux user.